- About me

 I do recommend well known brands of course, I wouldn’t buy a brand I’ve never heard of.
 A laptop between $200 and $250 would have been sufficient for her sister.
 The money she spend could have bought 10 laptops for 10 students.

 This website was created with the purpose of helping you to make an informed decision on which laptop to buy according to your needs and budget.
+It is for the average computer user so I will do my best to explain everything in Layman’s terms as far as possible.
 If we had this luxury 20 years ago we would have saved a lot of money.

 Well, I wish you all the best and I hope you become well informed on my website.